justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Learning-Engineering-Career-AGI.md

 Article describes concepts and learning to prepare for a career in artificial intelligence, including artificial general intelligence (AGI) in 2025.
-It suggests places to find learning
+It suggests places to find learning.

 ## Why prepare for Artificial General Intelligence (AGI)?